mabrams25/Instacart-Basket-Analysis/README.md

 * Merge all data sets into a single data set
 * Derive new columns from old columns to meet certain needs of the analysis
 * Generate visualizations to communicate insights to stakeholders
-* Organize Python scripts with headings and decriptive comments
+* Organize Python scripts with headings and descriptive comments

 # Folders